Back To Top

 FitFlop Shuv Two-Bar Shearling Slides: Care and cleaning

-The shearling material will require a little extra care to keep them clean and looking good, as sheepskin is a natural fibre so you can't just pop them in the washing machine.
+The shearling material will require a little extra care to keep it clean and looking good, as sheepskin is a natural fibre, so you can't just pop it in the washing machine on a low temperature.

-FitFlop recommends using a soft brush on shearling materals, and I’d definitely advise against getting them wet, as that could ruin the softness of the material.
-If they do get a dirty, use a brush in circular motions to refreshen them up and keep the fluffiness intact.
+FitFlop recommends using a soft brush on shearling materials, and I’d definitely advise against getting them wet, as that could ruin the softness of the material.
+If they do get dirty, use a brush in circular motions to refreshen them up and keep the fluffiness intact.

 FitFlop Shuv Two-Bar Shearling Slides: Verdict

-I can confidently say that these slipper sliders are one of the comfiest pairs I’ve ever worn, especially after a long day of working and travelling.
+After a year of wear, I can confidently say that these slipper sliders are one of the comfiest pairs I’ve ever worn, especially after a long day.
 The triple-density cushioning makes a noticeable difference in support, while the luxurious shearling material keeps you warm and toasty.
-A standout feature is their design, whilst you may not usually consider an open-toe indoor shoe these have truly changed my mind as they look ultra-chic yet they remain practical.
+A standout feature is their design, whilst you may not usually consider an open-toe indoor shoe, these have truly changed my mind as they look ultra-chic yet they remain practical.

-They are a little bit more expensive than your average slipper, however, they are made from shearling material so you they are excellent quality - plus they have now been discounted in the sale now.
+They are a little bit more expensive than your average slipper; however, they are made from shearling material, so they are of excellent quality.

-So if you’re looking for something that feels luxurious, looks stylish, and offers warmth and comfort they are definitely worth the investment,
+If you’re looking for something that feels luxurious, looks stylish, and offers warmth and comfort, they are definitely worth the investment.

 FAQs